checkmarx-ltd/cx-flow/docs/Tutorials.md

     * Alternatively you can create the pull request through the IDE.
 In IntelliJ click VCS > Create Pull Request
 * In GitHub there will be some checks that have not finished yet - Checkmarx Scan
 * In the Checkmarx web portal there will be a new CxSAST scan where the project name is RepoName-Branch
-    * Once the scan finished you can see the post in the GitHub merge pull request comments with all the vulnerabilites found
+    * Once the scan finished you can see the post in the GitHub merge pull request comments with all the vulnerabilities found
     * The basket.jsp SQLi is gone
     * Click Merge Pull Request > Confirm Merge to accept the risk CxSAST has posted in the comments
-* After confirming the pull request, there will be a new CxSAST scan in the Checkmarx web portal for the master branch
+* After confirming the pull request, there will be a new CxSAST scan in the Checkmarx web portal for the main branch
 * In GitHub Issues there will be one fewer vulnerability
-* In the Checkmarx web portal, the CxFlowGitHub-master project will now have both solved and recurrent issues.
+* In the Checkmarx web portal, the CxFlowGitHub-main project will now have both solved and recurrent issues.

 ## <a name="webhooktriggering">Triggering Webhook Scans with CxFlow</a>
 [Back to Table of Contents](#tableofcontents)